 Snapshot is the real-time design debugging tool for Achronix FPGAs and eFPGA cores.
-The Snapshot debugger, which is embedded in ACE software, delivers a practical platform to observe the signals of a user's design in real-time.
-To use the Snapshot debugger, the Snapshot macro needs to be instantiated inside the user's RTL.
-After instantiating the macro and programming the device, the user will be able to debug the design through the Snapshot Debugger GUI within ACE, or via the run_snapshot TCL command API.
+The Snapshot debugger, which is embedded in ACE software, delivers a practical platform to observe the signals of a user design in real-time.
+To use the Snapshot debugger, the Snapshot macro must be instantiated inside the user RTL.
+After instantiating the macro and programming the device, the design may be observed through the Snapshot debugger GUI within ACE, or via the run_snapshot TCL command API.

 The Snapshot macro can be connected to any logic signal mapped to the Achronix core, to monitor and potentially trigger on that signal.
 Monitored signal data is collected in real time in regular BRAMs prior to being transferred to the ACE Snapshot GUI.
-The Snapshot macro has configurable monitor width and depth, as well as other configuration parameters, to allow user control over resource usage.
+The Snapshot macro has configurable monitor width and depth, as well as other configuration parameters, allowing control over resource usage.

 The ACE Snapshot GUI interacts with the hardware via the JTAG interface.
-Interactively specified trigger conditions are transferred to the design, and collected monitor data is transferred back to the GUI, which displays the data using a builtin waveform viewer.
-The figure below shows the components involved in a Snapshot debug session.
+Interactively specified trigger conditions are transferred to the design, and collected monitor data is transferred back to the GUI, which displays the data using a built-in waveform viewer.
+The following figure shows the components involved in a Snapshot debug session:

-Figure 11: Snapshot Overview
+Figure 16: Snapshot Overview